 Oregon is also one of the top ten states for the number of LEED (Leadership in Energy and Environmental Design)-certified buildings.
 Buildings with a LEED certification are recognized as having been built and designed with consideration to minimizing environmental impacts in a variety of categories.
 Under its green building policy, Oregon has required all new buildings to have a minimum LEED certification.

 Many states are making changes to become better stewards of the environment.
 Oregon views its sustainability as a key part of its economic future.
 The state has made investments in its infrastructure to bring more mass transit and nonmotorized commuting options to its residents.
 Oregon has also been a good steward of its natural resources, including protecting its soil and producing renewable energy.
 The state’s policies have made green buildings the way of the future.
-The overall success of Oregon’s green initiatives is evident by the actions of its residents, who support and thrive on the green movement.
+The overall success of Oregon’s green initiatives is evident in the actions of its residents, who support and thrive on the green movement.

 Author: Finnegan Pierson